remitano/janus-plus-oss/README.md

 Read more about clipboard issue here: https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard

+## VIM clipboard on OSX
+If you use `:version` in your VIM and see `-xterm_clipboard`, your VIM should work correctly with clipboard (OSX).
+If not, you will need to use brew to install your VIM so that it will have `-xterm_clipboard` in its `:version` to work correctly with clipboard.

 ## tmux prefix

 Ctrl+B can lead to unwanted right mouse click trigger on laptop.
 So in